charlesjlee/charlesjlee-website/content/post/6 weeks of Uberman.md

 +++

 ## Introduction
 This post is about my experience with the Uberman (UM) sleep schedule, the popularized and extreme polyphasic sleep schedule that achieves 2-3 hours of total daily sleep through periodic 20 minutes naps.
 The benefits are enticing.
 Assuming you currently sleep 8 hours/day and follow the 3 hours/day schedule, you can have 21 more hours a week to enjoy and to get stuff done.
 With all that extra time, surely I'd be able to get through my to-do backlog!
-The requirements -- a flexible work schedule and a two-week adaptation period during which you are a brain-dead zombie -- are steep though, which is why I didn't gave UM any serious consideration until recently.
+The requirements -- a flexible work schedule and a two-week adaptation period during which you are a brain-dead zombie -- are steep though, which is why I didn't give UM any serious consideration until recently.
 UM success stories[<sup>1</sup>][1] would pop up a few times a year and the idea stayed in the back of my mind.
 Finally a change in my job's working hours (with a 5 week break in-between the transition) gave me an opportune window to adjust to and potentially stick with the schedule.

 ## The Plan
 First things first, it was time to do some thinking and research.
 Why do I want to try the UM sleep schedule and how can I accomplish this?